rschristopher/rschristopher.github.io/src/custody/index.md

 > Bitcoin is hard?
 Compared to what?!

-Let's look at a typical security setup for accessing a typical online banking service, and determine how easy and secure things really are.
+Let's look at the security setup for accessing a typical online banking service, and determine how easy and secure things really are.